An extensive guide to the pros and cons of reverse mortgages and alternatives. Learn how they work, how much they cost, and if they are right for you.

 How to Reduce the Costs of a Reverse Mortgage

 - Compare lenders and rates, and keep track of the overall trends.
-For example, right now interest rates are at a low, and many are choosing a fix-rate option.
+For example, right now interest rates are at a low, and many are choosing a fixed-rate option.

 What Are the Alternatives?

-Let’s face it—reverse mortgages are pricey, and they interfere with your family’s inheritance.
+Let’s face it–reverse mortgages are pricey.
+And they may interfere with your family’s inheritance or your own funding for other living arrangements.
 Here are some options that may provide a similar benefit for less risk

 - Cash In: Now is the time to double check your finances.
 Do you have substantial cash value in a life insurance policy that is no longer needed?
 Do you have any real estate investments that could be sold or rented?
 If none of these apply, you can always look into low-income assistance.